Tacos, Micheladas, Mezcal, and…?

-Founder Tim Leffel is a full-time travel writer, editor, and author from the USA who has published articles from around the world.
-He has a home in Guanajuato and has lived there for years with his family on two different occasions.
-Our bilingual local guides trade off doing the tours now for groups from around the world.
+Originally founded by Guanajuato resident Tim Leffel, this tour company is now headed up by John Collins who has lived in the city for 20 years.
+Our bilingual local guides trade off doing the Guanajuato tours now for groups from around the world.
 See more on the Your Guide page.

 How Much Does It Cost?

-Tours range from US$25 to $40 per person depending on group size and current exchange rates.
+Tours range from US$35 to $45 per person depending on group size and current exchange rates.
 This includes all food, walking tour guidance around the city, and a funicular train ride to a panoramic viewpoint (daytime Guanajuato food tour only).
 See more on the street food tour pricing page.

 How it Works